-- a) N 95 filtering face masks will be available for voluntary use to all employees who are not fully vaccinated and who are working indoors or in vehicles with more than one person. - Provide training as indicated in Section 9 of this program. - Provide a copy of Appendix D of California Code of Regulations, Title 8, Section 5144. - b) As supply allows, N 95 filtering face masks will be available for voluntary use to Nurses, health technicians, and/or office staff attending ill or injured students. - The physical distancing requirements are not feasible with special education students who cannot wear face coverings due to a medical or mental health condition or disability.
+- a) As supply allows, N 95 filtering face masks will be available for voluntary use to Nurses, health technicians, and/or office staff attending ill or injured students. - b) Respiratory protection will be provided according to the University Preparation School at CSU Channel Islands written respiratory protection program in the following situations: - The physical distancing requirements are not feasible with special education students who cannot wear face coverings due to a medical or mental health condition or disability. - During procedures for special education students that may aerosolize potentially infectious material such as saliva or respiratory tract fluids.